 While every condition and situation is different, to qualify for program benefits, you must meet the program’s requirements (non-medical) and the medical requirements.
 Consulting with our experienced Fayetteville AR disability lawyers can help you understand if your child is likely to qualify for benefits due to their serious condition.
 Contact our law offices at (479) 316-0438.

 What is Autism?

 Autism refers to a class of conditions that is often referred to as Autistic Spectrum Disorders (ASD) or Pervasive Developmental Disorders (PDD).
 Autism disorders can cause problems with communication, social interaction, and behaviors and interests.
-While the exact pattern and severity of the condition varies from person to person, more than 3.5 million Americans are impacted with some form of autism with 1 of of every 68 children being impacted.
+While the exact pattern and severity of the condition varies from person to person, more than 3.5 million Americans are impacted with some form of autism, with 1 out of every 68 children being impacted.
 Autism-related conditions include Asperger’s syndrome, autism disorder, Rhett’s syndrome, and childhood disintegrative disorder.

 The Supplemental Security Income (SSI) program can distribute cash benefits to those who meet both program and medical requirements.
-To satisfy the programs non-medical contributions one must have a qualifying disability, be blind, or have reached age 65 or greater.
+To satisfy the program’s non-medical contributions, one must have a qualifying disability, be blind, or have reached age 65 or greater.
 Additionally, to qualify for childhood benefits you child must not have income or resources that exceed certain amounts.
 In a childhood context, the income and resources of household members can be included in your child’s calculation.